oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Taking Actions

 Pilots: each involved Pilot can take a single action per turn.
 One and only one of those actions must be a Play action.
 The other involved Pilots can take Support actions to assist the chosen Play action.
+Once the chosen Play Action has been completed, the turn passes onward.

 Coach: TBD